 - Utilizing a full advisory board set forth by the Inter/national headquarters.

-- Reviewing policy and procedure manuals on a yearly basis.
+- Reviewing local policy and procedure manuals on an annual basis.

 - Reviewing the new member program with the new member educator each semester, as dictated by the fraternity or sorority headquarters.